iitbcse/SmartGamers/README.md

 # SmartGamers
 Original IDEA by Mr. Avi Kulkarni.
-It is a reward system to give rewards to the gamers in the world.
+It is a reward system to give rewards to the gamers of the world.